hollyschinsky/phonegap-workshop/polish.md

 ![](images/keyboard2.png)

-###Turn off WebView Bounce / Overscroll Effect
+####Turn off WebView Bounce / Overscroll Effect
+You may notice if you pull down on your app from the header bar, you will see a black space between it and the statusbar and a bounce effect on iOS as shown below.

 ![](images/overscroll.png)

-You may notice if you pull down on your app from the header bar, you will see a black space between it and the statusbar and a bounce effect on iOS as shown above.

 You can disable this effect by setting a property in the config.xml file.
 1. In the root project config.xml, add the following property to the end of the preferences: